Welcome to leoparkermusic.com. Here, we aim to honor and respect the legacy of the great baritone saxophonist and

 Parker left Jacquet’s band in early 1948 and set out to form his own quintet.
 After a promising start as a bandleader, health issues would sideline Parker until around 1950.

 Now, spending most of his time in Chicago, Parker worked sporadically in town and throughout the Midwest through 1954.
 He led a number of small group record dates for Prestige, Gotham, Chess, United, Parrot, and King.

 Parker would be largely inactive on the music scene again until 1961.
 He was hospitalized in 1958 with tuberculosis.

 In 1961, Parker was making a comeback thanks to Ike Quebec, Alfred Lion, and Francis Wolff at Blue Note records.
 Parker recorded 2 LPs over three sessions late that year.
 There was reportedly an additional upcoming Blue Note session in early 1962 which would pair Parker with his old Eckstine section-mate Dexter Gordon.
 But that session unfortunately never came to fruition.
 Parker passed away on February 12, 1962 at the age of 36.

 Leo Parker’s baritone style combined the sonic might of Harry Carney, the bebop sensibility of Charlie Parker and the rhythmic excitement of Illinois Jacquet.
 He successfully synthesized these influences, and others, to become one of jazz’s greatest baritone saxophonists.

 For such an important figure in jazz, much remains unknown about Leo Parker.
 Very much a work in progress, this website presents our research into Parker’s life and career.
 Striving for historical accuracy, we welcome any additions, corrections, or comments.
 (Click on our names below to get in touch.)
 Please visit the various pages for more in-depth information.
-We hope this site will be enlightening to Parker’s fans, and we hope it will expose Parker to those who may be unfamiliar with his work.
+We hope this site will be enlightening to Parker’s fans, and that it will expose Parker to those who may be unfamiliar with his work.